ngud-119/GetFitness/README.md

 ## Technologies Used:
+### Foundation
 - Swift5
 - UIKit
 - TableView with custom cell
 - CollectionView with custom cell
 - Networking(URLSession)
 ### Third party library
-- Firebase for authentication and saving user
+- Firebase(for authentication and saving user data)
+- Kingfisher(A light weight swift library to get images from the web)